Diderot-Language/examples/README.md

 Some examples benefit from different compilation or execution options, as noted.

+The examples below should work without modification with the "vis15" branch of the compiler, which is the focus of ongoing work.
-All of the examples below have an introductory README.md (generated from the first comment in the program), as well as more explanatory comments within the source.
+Each example has an introductory README.md (generated from the first comment in the program), and more explanatory comments within the source.
 The example programs are listed here in order from simple to more complex;
 the later examples assume you've read through and run earlier examples.
 Enjoy!